SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 *	Button Background Colour: The button's background colour can be modified by changing the background-colour property in the ```.spiral-button``` CSS rule.
 The background colour on hover is controlled by the ```.spiral-button.active``` class, which you can update to match your project’s colour scheme.

 Overall, this button adds a distinctive, fluid animation to any user interface, ideal for attention-grabbing calls to action.
 By adjusting the size, speed, and opacity of the circles, developers can tailor the effect to match their desired aesthetic, making it a versatile and engaging UI component.

+---

+### Pixels

+The Pixels button introduces a playful and captivating pixelation animation that dynamically fills the button with vibrant pixel squares on hover.
+With a transparent background and a subtle grey border by default, the button maintains a clean, minimal appearance — allowing the interactive effect to take centre stage.
+On hover, the button surface is gradually populated by a wave of tiny coloured squares, creating a smooth "filling" animation that mimics pixel rendering or data loading.
+When the cursor leaves, the pixels begin to dissolve, restoring the button to its original state.

+#### How it works

+* Hover Animation & Grid Logic: When the cursor enters the button area, a grid is calculated based on the button’s dimensions and a fixed square size (5px).
+A JavaScript function begins filling the button with pixel squares — each one placed at a random grid position and styled with a gradient teal colour (```radial-gradient(circle, rgb(175, 238, 238), rgba(64, 224, 208, 1))```).
+These pixels are absolutely positioned, giving the effect of individually coloured tiles emerging from behind the button.
+* Pixel Rendering: Each frame of the animation adds a few more squares, using a ```Set``` to track which grid cells have already been filled.
+This continues until the entire button is pixelated, creating a satisfying gradual fill that feels both energetic and controlled.
+* Mouse Leave Behaviour: Once the cursor leaves the button, the animation reverses.
+The existing pixels are removed randomly over time, fading the button back to its empty state.
+This clean reversal maintains performance and prevents buildup in the DOM.
+* Styling & Overflow: The core ```.pixels-button``` uses ```overflow: hidden``` to contain the pixel effect and prevent elements from spilling outside its bounds.
+The button also uses ```position: relative``` and ```z-index``` layering to ensure the animated pixels appear behind the text but above the button’s base layer.

+#### Customisation

+* Pixel Size: The square size can be changed by adjusting the ```squareSize``` variable in the script.
+Larger sizes create a more blocky, retro feel; smaller sizes allow for smoother, more refined animations.
+* Colours & Gradient: The fill colour of the squares is fully customisable.
+You can replace the radial gradient with solid colours or alternative gradients to match your design palette.
+* Fill & Clear Speed: The ```setTimeout``` intervals (1ms by default) control how fast the filling and clearing animations run.
+Increasing the delay slows the effect for a more deliberate appearance; reducing it speeds up the transition.
+* Density Control: The number of pixels added per cycle (currently four) can be adjusted for more or less dense filling.
+This provides fine control over the pacing and visual weight of the animation.

+With its satisfying, low-resolution aesthetic and dynamic interaction, the Pixels button adds charm and energy to any interface.
+It’s ideal for applications that want to introduce motion, surprise, or even retro digital vibes — making even a simple button feel animated and alive.

+---